iklam/iklam.github.io/_posts/2017-12-20-lambda-notes-003-invoke-dynamic.markdown

 ```

 The first 3 parameters of the bootstrap method must be exactly as showned above.
+It's possible to pass additional parameters to the bootstrap method, as we will see later when looking at Lambda functions.

 When the bootstrap method is called:

   * the `caller` parameter is provided by the JVM
   * the `name` parameter is specified in the constant pool entry.
 It indicates the method you want to invoke.
 (In our example, it's the name `callme`)
   * the `type` parameter is also specified in the constant pool entry.
 It indicates the parameter- and return types of the method that you want to invoke.
 In our case, it's `"(Ljava/lang/String;)V"`

-(It's possible to pass additional parameters to the bootstrap method, as we will see later when looking at Lambda functions.)

-The bootstrap method must return an object of
+The bootstrap method must return an object of the
 [`CallSite`](https://docs.oracle.com/javase/9/docs/api/java/lang/invoke/CallSite.html)
 type.
 In our example, we use the `name` and `type` to look up the
 `HelloInvoke.callme` method, and wrap that inside a